Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 * [angstroms](https://github.com/AustralianAntarcticDivision/angstroms): The goal of
   angstroms is to provide easy access to Regional Ocean Modeling System (ROMS) output for R.

+Links to other software used can be accessed via the [Wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools).

 <hr>

 # Model installation and running